Gap View Farm

-Gap View Farm, near Charles Town, West Virginia, is a historic farm complex built in 1774.
-The farm was placed on the National Register of Historic Places on January 9, 1997.
+Gap View Farm is a historic farm complex near Charles Town, West Virginia.
+Built in 1774, the farm was placed on the National Register of Historic Places on January 9, 1997.

-Origin of name
+Name

-The property gets its name from its view of the gap in the Blue Ridge made by the Potomac River at Harpers Ferry.
+The property gets its name from its view of the gap in the Blue Ridge Mountains made by the Potomac River at Harpers Ferry.

 History

 Walter Baker came to then, Berkeley County, Virginia, in 1770 and began clearing the property.
 A small limestone house was built by Baker in 1750, on property that was granted to Henry Lloyd by Thomas Fairfax, 6th Lord Fairfax of Cameron.
 The main house of the farm was built by Baker in 1774.
 At Baker's death in 1820, the property was sold by Baker's widow, Jacobina, to James L. Ranson.
 When Ranson fell on hard times, he sold it to Parker Strode in 1868.
 In 1871, the property was acquired by Charles Aglionby, who owned the adjoining Mount Pleasant estate and a portion of Media Farm.
 Over time the house was expanded in four phases.
 In 1937, the farm was again sold to a family by the name of Barlett.

 In 1954, the farm was purchased by World War I veteran Frank Buckles and his wife Audrey (who died in 1999).
 Their daughter Susannah was born there in 1955, and she returned to live there after her mother's death.
-Buckles would ultimately become the last American survivor of World War I, and lived there until his death on February 27, 2011, at the age of 110.
+Buckles would ultimately become the last American survivor of World War I, and lived there until his death on February 27, 2011, aged 110.

 On January 9, 1997, the farm and property were placed on the National Register of Historic Places.